Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings

-Methods (M0) and (M1) are based on the matrix-variate Gaussian model, while the others are designed for the vector-variate model.
-Since the vector-variate model does not account for temporal correlation, methods (M2), (M3), and (M4) are at a disadvantage when applied to matrix-variate data.
+Methods (M0) and (M1) are based on the matrix-variate Gaussian graphical model, while the others are designed for the vector-variate model.
+Since the vector-variate model does not account for temporal correlation, methods (M2), (M3), and (M4) are at a disadvantage when applied to spatiotemporal data.
 To ensure a fair comparison, we used the \texttt{whiten} function from the \texttt{whitening} R package to whiten the simulated data before applying the vector-variate methods.

 The edge detection performance of the methods was evaluated using receiver operating characteristic (ROC) curves.
 An ROC curve plots the true positive rate (TPR) against the false positive rate (FPR) as the detection threshold is varied by adjusting specific hyperparameters.
 For Methods (M0) and (M2), which detect non-zero spatial edges based on rejecting edge-wise null hypotheses (\cref{eq:H0_single}), we generated ROC curves by varying the $p$-value threshold while keeping other hyperparameters fixed.
 For the sparsity hyperparameter of Method (M0), we fixed $\gamma_i = 1\text{e}-4$ for all $i$.
-For the remaining methods, ROC curves were plotted by adjusting the sparsity-controlling hyperparameter, with all other hyperparameters held constant.
+For the other methods, ROC curves were plotted by varying the sparsity hyperparameter, with other hyperparameters held constant.

 The results with $m = 5$, $n=5$, and four different pairs of $(p, q)$ are shown in \cref{fig:simulation}.
-The ROC curves indicate that our method consistently outperformed the other methods, thanks to the efficient use of spatial observations across sessions.
-In an additional simulation study with varying $\gamma_i$ values, our method demonstrated moderate sensitivity to the choice of the group lasso hyperparameter, while it consistently outperformed the baseline methods across the range of tuning parameters considered, particularly in settings with high temporal and spatial dimensions.
+The ROC curves indicate that our method consistently outperformed the other methods, thanks to the efficient use of spatial observations across sample groups.
+In an additional simulation study with varying $\gamma_i$ values, our method demonstrated moderate sensitivity to the choice of the group Lasso hyperparameter, while it consistently outperformed the baseline methods across the range of tuning parameters considered, particularly in settings with high temporal and spatial dimensions.